Zarcolio/sitedorks/README.md

 * Some search engines ignore too many keywords/characters in a query and with argument -c it's easy to split your dork into more queries.

 # Install
 Sitedork should be able to run with a default Kali Linux installation without installing additional Python packages.
-If you're running into trouble running grepaddr, please drop me an issue and I'll try to fix it :)
+If you're running into trouble running sitedorks, please drop me an issue and I'll try to fix it :)

 # Usage
 ```